B-Hartley/drinkaware/README.md

 3. Click the link to authorize Drinkaware
 4. Log in with your Drinkaware credentials
 5. After successful login, you'll be redirected to a URL that starts with `uk.co.drinkaware.drinkaware://`
-6. Your browser might show an error like "Can't open this page" - this is normal!
-7. **Important:** Copy the entire URL from your browser's address bar
+6. **Important:** Copy the entire URL from your browser's address bar
-   - If you can't see the full URL, open your browser's developer tools (F12), go to the Network tab, and look for the redirect URL
-8. Paste the copied URL in the next step of the setup process
+7. Paste the copied URL in the next step of the setup process

-**Troubleshooting tip:** If you've previously logged into Drinkaware in your browser, you might need to clear your browser cookies for `login.drinkaware.co.uk` before starting this process.

 #### Manual Token Entry